deveshgoyal/flash-express/README.md

 ##Parameters

 #Text/message
-it can be ant text is `string` format
+it can be any text is `string` format

 #Type